sorbetsharkroundhand/eLDA/README.md

 Precautions: Due to potential pydub library errors and possible environmental differences, please ensure to run this in Google Colab.

-Place the 240620-LR folder in your drive.
+Place the all folder and file in your drive.
 Run the eLDA.ipynb file inside the unzipped 240620-LR folder in the Colab environment.

 Steps 1-3 can be set to execute sequentially by running the cells in order.